-To provide an easement to businesses dealing with the economic impact of Covid 19, on Tuesday the government said that it is extending the filing dates of Return for the month of March, April and May 2020 and composition returns under GST to June 30.
+To provide an easement to businesses dealing with the economic impact of Covid 19, on Tuesday, the government said that it is extending the filing dates of returns for the month of March, April and May 2020 and composition returns under GST to June 30.

 Addressing the Media, Finance Minister Nirmala Sitharaman added that lurched filing will apply.
 “While I announce 30th June as the date, specific regions will have dates like 27, 29 or 30th.

-The deadline for filing GST returns for the month March, April and May has been extended to June 30.
-Early, the last date for filing of GST returns was March 31, 2020.
-Hence, The last date for composition returns on GST has been also been extended to June 30, 2020, from March 31, 2020, announced by Finance Minister Nirmala Sitharaman on Tuesday.
-On March 24, the government announced that the extension of the deadline for filing GSTR-3B for Goods and Services Tax (GST) for March, April and May to June 30.
+The deadline for filing GST returns for the month of March, April, and May has been extended to June 30.
+Early the last date for filing GST returns was March 31, 2020.
+Hence, The last date for composition returns on GST has also been extended to June 30, 2020, from March 31, 2020, announced by Finance Minister Nirmala Sitharaman on Tuesday.
+On March 24, the government announced the extension of the deadline for filing GSTR-3B for Goods and Services Tax (GST) for March, April and May to June 30.

-Addressing the media through video conference, Nirmala Sitharaman announced that companies having turnover less than Rs 5 crore won’t be charged penalty or interest for the late filing of GST.
-Whereas bigger companies having turnover more than Rs.5 crore will have to pay the interest amount of about 9 per cent for delayed filing of GST, but no penalty or late fee will be levied.
+Addressing the media through video conference, Nirmala Sitharaman announced that companies having turnover of less than Rs 5 crore wouldn’t be charged a penalty or interest for the late filing of GST.
+Whereas bigger companies having turnover of more than Rs.5 crore will have to pay the interest amount of about 9 per cent for delayed filing of GST, no penalty or a late fee will be levied.
 “On the late filing of GST returns, no late fee, penalty or interest will be charged for companies with turnover of up to Rs 5 crore,”.
-On adding details, she said there is no late fee and penalty will be charged on GST return filed by 15 days for the companies with over Rs 5 crore turnover.
+In adding details, she said there is no late fee, and a penalty will be charged on GST returns filed by 15 days for the companies with over Rs 5 crore turnover.